privacyguides/privacyguides.org/docs/android/grapheneos-vs-calyxos.en.md

 ---
 ## Profiles

-CalyxOS includes a device controller app so there is no need to install a third party app like Shelter.
+CalyxOS includes a device controller app so there is no need to install a third-party app like Shelter.

 GrapheneOS extends the user profile feature, allowing you to end a current session.
 To do this, select *End Session* which will clear the encryption key from memory.
 There are plans to add a [cross profile notifications system](https://github.com/GrapheneOS/os-issue-tracker/issues/88) in the future.
 GrapheneOS plans to introduce nested profile support with better isolation in the future.